Why Choose the Clarinet?

 Famous clarinet players include Benny Goodman and Richard Stoltzman, and you will instantly recognise the classic clarinet piece "Stranger on the Shore" performed by Acker Bilk.

+Looking after your clarinet is really easy.
 For more information on caring for your clarinet click here.